SheplX/Fully-Integrated-Pipeline/README.md

 ansible-playbook --ask-become-pass Ansible.yaml
 ```
 - This Ansible playbook will perform several tasks :
-    - connect to the GKE cluster
+    - Connect to the GKE cluster.
-    - create several namespaces, each namespace will contain different deployments/helm charts.
+    - Create several namespaces, each namespace will contain different deployments/helm charts.
-    - deploy the helm charts of `Jenkins`, `Hashicorp Vault`, `External-Secrets`, `Prometheus`, `Grafana`, `SonarQube`. and the `Nexus` deployments.
+    - Deploy the helm charts of `Jenkins` `Hashicorp Vault` `External-Secrets` `Prometheus` `Grafana` `SonarQube`. and the `Nexus` deployments.
-    - deploy the Jenkins roles into its namespace.
+    - Deploy the Jenkins roles into its namespace.
-    - initiate the hashcorp Vault cluster.
+    - Initiate the hashcorp Vault cluster.